carolinaberrafato/meta-learning-research/README.md

 ## Running the Project

-1. Download the dataset in the directory "Dataset"
+1. Download the dataset `heart.csv`
-2. Create in your Google Drive in /MyDrive a folder called "Datasets" and add the .csv in it
+2. Create in your Google Drive in `/MyDrive` a folder called "Datasets" and add the .csv in it
-3. Open the notebook in Google Colab and run
+3. You're all set!
+Open the notebook in Google Colab and run it

+_Note: These experiments were replicated for more databases.
+They will be added in this repository soon._